USMEF Leads Mexican Team to Meat Research Conference

 A team of Mexican meat scientists representing government agencies, leading food companies and food industry specialists, led by technical experts from USMEF, was among the attendees at the five-day American Meat Science Association’s 2014 Reciprocal Meat Conference (RMC) that annually brings together meat scientists, regulators and academics from throughout the Americas to examine food production and safety-related issues.

-The Beef Checkoff was among the many funding sources for the event that drew more than 800 attendees to the University of Wisconsin at Madison.
+The Pork Checkoff and Beef Checkoff Program were among the many funding sources for the event that drew more than 800 attendees to the University of Wisconsin at Madison.

 Members of Mexico’s National Service of Health, Food Safety and Agro-Alimentary Quality (SENASICA) were joined by representatives of the Mexican Meat Council, AMEXITEC (Mexican Association of Meat Science) and leading Mexican food industry corporations Sigma Alimentos and Grupo Bafar, in addition to Dr. Nelson Huerta, director of technical services for USMEF-Latin America, and Alejandra Valdez, USMEF-Mexico technical manager.
 Paul Clayton, USMEF’s senior vice president of export services, also participated in the programs.